liatdavid2/codefix-rag/README.md

-# CodeFix-RAG: Retrieval-Augmented Bug Fixing for Python
+# The project: CodeFix-RAG – Retrieval-Augmented Bug Fixing for Python

 This project implements a **Code RAG system** that detects and fixes bugs in Python code using: